Precision prostate care that preserves what matters most to men

 The TULSA Procedure is performed inside an MRI scanner, allowing your doctor to see the prostate and surrounding structures in real time.
 This helps them plan and adjust the treatment based on your unique prostate size, shape, and location of disease.

 Using this guidance, directional ultrasound energy is delivered through the urethra to precisely target prostate tissue while helping protect nearby nerves and healthy structures.
-Real-time monitoring allows the physician to treat only what’s needed, which may help reduce the risk of serious side effects such as urinary incontinence and erectile dysfunction.
+Real-time monitoring allows the physician to ablate only what’s needed, which may help reduce the risk of serious side effects such as urinary incontinence and erectile dysfunction.
 The procedure is completed in a single session—with no incisions, no radiation and no hospital stay.

 Traditionally, many men with prostate cancer have been treated with radical prostatectomy, a surgery that removes the entire prostate gland.